art-emini/DuckEngine/README.md

 How to use DuckEngine with Typescript.

 1. Setup webpack/parcel and tsconfig.
-2. Add the following to your tsconfig compilerOptions
+2. Add the following to your tsconfig compilerOptions. *(not required)*
+3. Import DuckEngine and Duck for types.

 ```json
 {